ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 5. Click **Create** at the bottom of the dialog box to activate the API key.
 > **Note**: If you do not click **Create**, you will not create the API key.
 Therefore, the API key you copied will be invalid.

+## Updating Your Skyline API Keys
+In order to connect your systems to Helium, you need to update or install the Skyline API keys.
+Depending on your version of LabVIEW, follow the instructions below.

+### LabVIEW NXG:
+1. Go to the YTBNCS.com and click the **Data Services APIs** button.
+2. Click the **Download Skyline API Key Support** button.
+3. Double click the package file to open **NI Package Manager**.
+4. Follow instructions in the installation prompt to complete installation.

+### LabVIEW 2015, 2016, 2017:
+1. Open **Package Manager** and click the **Select** tab.
+2. Select the **NI Skyline Support Message Support** and **NI Skyline Tag Support** packages you need for the version of LabVIEW you are using and click **Next**.
+3. Follow the instructions to complete installation.
+4. Once installation is complete, copy the `Open Configuration API Key.vi` file from `C:\Program Files (x86)\National Instruments\LabVIEW 2017\vi.lib\Skyline\Configuration\Configuration HTTP_class` onto your VI's block diagram.

 ## Building and Running the Example Web application

 1. Clone the [ni/webvi-examples](https://github.com/ni/webvi-examples) repository to your machine.
 [Go here](https://help.github.com/articles/cloning-a-repository/) if you’re new to cloning repositories on GitHub.